VahidTheOnly/NeuralNet-Regression-Classification/README.md

 #### Contents
 1. **Data Preparation**:
-    - Loads and preprocesses the MNIST digits dataset.
+    - Loads and preprocesses the digits dataset from scikit-learn.
     - Scales features using `MinMaxScaler`.
     - Splits the data into training and testing sets.
 2. **Model Implementation**: